mroberge/hydrofunctions/README.rst

 * Plotting and manipulation through Pandas dataframes
 * Retrieve rating curves and field notes for sites
 * Interactive map for finding stream gage ID numbers
+* Save files locally instead of requesting same dataset repeatedly
-* Still in early development!
-More features to come!
+* Still in active development!
+Let me know what features you want!

 Read the `Users Guide <https://hydrofunctions.readthedocs.io/en/master>`_ for more details.